This small homemade box oven is just big enough to bake a 9 x 13 casserole or cake. It is simple and inexpensive to make.

 Paper box, heavy-duty aluminum foil, aluminum tape, two wooden dowels or metal supports, spray adhesive (optional), pie pan, small baking sheet or disposable grill liner, and a small blanket for insulation.

 Cut two round holes on each side of the box a little more than halfway up for the support rods.
 Cut two holes ¾” x 3″ to 4” on each side close to the bottom to provide air for the charcoals.

 Cover paper box and lid inside and out with aluminum foil.
 Spray the box with adhesive first, then attach the foil, and securing with the aluminum tape.
 If your supports are made from wooden dowels cover them with aluminum tape.
 The trick is to make sure that none of the cardboard is showing as it will burn.

 Invert a pie pan or a disposable grill liner on the bottom of the box.
 You can use anything that will keep the charcoals from sitting directly on the box.
 If the coals sit directly on the bottom the box will burn.
 Insert the supports and you are ready to cook.

 Takes only 8-10 briquettes to bake for 60-75 minutes at about 350°.
-Start coals and place evenly in the bottom of the oven, put food in pan on dowels (a 9x13” pan fits perfectly) and cover with the lid.
+Start coals and place evenly in the bottom of the oven, put food in a pan on dowels (a 9×13” pan fits perfectly) and cover with the lid.
 Insulate by covering with a blanket.
-When using in cold weather you may need to increase the amount of coals that you use.
+When using in cold weather you may need to increase the number of coals that you use.

 A paper box reflector oven is an inexpensive solution to baking in an emergency.
 Charcoals are safe and inexpensive to store.
 Never use charcoal inside!!